Hyundai Sonata: Third generation (Y3; 1993)

-Hyundai Marcia (South Korea)

 Facelift (1996–1998)

 A facelift for the Y3 in 1996 saw modifications to the front and rear.
 The four-cylinder engine output was also increased to 92 kW for that year as well.
 The Y3 facelift was the last Sonata produced in Ulsan.

+At one time, in the South Korea, there was a rumor that if students had the S-shaped emblem, they could go to a prestigious university (Seoul National University), and if they had the letter III, they could get a score of 300 on the College Scholastic Ability Test, which led to the Onata incident in which test takers secretly removed the Sonata III emblem.
+Therefore, there were many Sonata IIIs with the letters S and III missing from the emblem and for this reason, Hyundai Motors implemented a free emblem replacement service.

 Fourth generation (EF; 1998)

 The new EF series Sonata arrived in 1998, debuting the Hyundai-Kia Y4 platform.
 Compared to the Y3 predecessor, the EF grew slightly in size, but shared the same 2700 mm wheelbase.
 It also introduced double wishbone front suspension and independent, multi-link rear suspension.
-Initial engines from launch were the 2.0-litre with 136 PS, and a 2.5-litre with 168 PS—the G6BW model of Hyundai Delta V6.
+Initial engines from launch were the 2.0-liter with 136 PS, and a 2.5-liter V6 with 168 PS—the G6BW model of Hyundai Delta V6.

 The EF Sonata shares its underpinnings with the Hyundai Trajet and first-generation Hyundai Santa Fe, which became the company's first compact crossover SUV.
 The first generation Kia Optima (marketed as the Magentis outside the United States) was also based on the EF Sonata, sharing doors and roof panels.

 Facelift (2001–2004)

-Hyundai facelifted the EF series in 2001 for model year 2002 as the EF-B series, revising the hood/bonnet, grille, headlights, which now resemble those found on the second-generation Mercedes-Benz C-Class, tail-lights and rear license plate location from the fascia to the trunk lid — as well as revising the dash and seats.
+Hyundai facelifted the EF series in 2001 for the 2002 model year as the EF-B series, revising the hood/bonnet, grille, headlights, which now resemble those found on the second-generation Mercedes-Benz C-Class, tail-lights and rear license plate location from the fascia to the trunk lid — as well as revising the dash and seats.

 Hyundai strengthened the body shell and firewall, widened the rear track, included anti-submarining front seat pans and added thicker front brake discs for the update.

-The EF-B model featured an all-aluminum, G6BAY series 2.7-litre Delta V6 with 174 hp and 181 lbft, as well as the Sirius II 2.4-litre inline-four rated at 138 hp and 147 lbft of torque.
+The EF-B model featured an all-aluminum, G6BAY series 2.7-liter Delta V6 with 174 hp and 181 lbft, as well as the Sirius II 2.4-liter inline-four rated at 138 hp and 147 lbft of torque.

 This Sonata continued in production as of 2002 and was marketed in China from December 2002, by Beijing Hyundai.
 A facelifted Sonata was produced by that company in August 2009, marketed as the Moinca.
-This model is only available in the Chinese market and comes with a 1.8 or 2.0 litre engine with transmission choices consisting of a five-speed manual or a four-speed automatic.
+This model is only available in the Chinese market and comes with a 1.8 or 2.0 liter engine with transmission choices consisting of a five-speed manual or a four-speed automatic.

 The Sonata was manufactured by TagAZ in Russia until 2012.

-This model is still a common sight in Korea.